CERTCC/SSVC/doc/version_1/062_relatedSystems.md

 There are several other bodies of work that are used in practice to assist vulnerability managers in making decisions.
 Three relevant systems are CVSS [@cvss_v3-1], EPSS [@jacobs2019exploit], and Tenable's Vulnerability Priority Rating ([VPR](https://www.tenable.com/blog/what-is-vpr-and-how-is-it-different-from-cvss)).
-There are other systems derived from CVSS, such as RVSS for robots and MITRE's effort to adapt CVSS to medical devices.
+There are other systems derived from CVSS, such as RVSS for robots [@vilches2018towards] and MITRE's effort to adapt CVSS to medical devices [@mitre2019medical].
 There are also other nascent efforts to automate aspects of the decision making process, such as [vPrioritizer](https://github.com/varchashva/vPrioritizer).
 This section discusses the relationship between these various systems and SSVC.